Nakaner/Cerepso2vt/README.md

 License
 -------
 This program is available under the terms of GNU General Public License 2.0 or newer.
-For the legal code of GNU General Public License 2.0 see the file COPYING.md in this directory.
+For the legal code of GNU General Public License 2.0 see the file [COPYING.txt](COPYING.txt) in this directory.